Key Takeaways

 Why Receipts Matter

-Receipts provide irrefutable proof of API consumption.
-No more “he said, she said” billing disputes - the cryptographic signature proves exactly what was used.
+No more "he said, she said" disputes.
+The signature proves what was used.

 Anatomy of a PEAC-Receipt